 Niseko is a small town in the sub-prefecture of Shiribeshi on the island of Hokkaido and in the heart of the Shikotsu-Toya Natural Park.
 It is mainly known for its winter sports and the quality of its snow, renowned for having the best powder snow in the world.

-Niseko is easily accessible from Tokyo by plane, taking a direct flight to Sapporo (1h30), about 100 km from Niseko, then a train to Niseko (about 3h).
+Niseko is easily accessible from Tokyo by plane, taking a direct flight to Sapporo (1 hour 30), about 100 km from Niseko, then a train to Niseko (about 3 hours).
 It can also be reached by train from Tokyo but the journey is long: it will take 7 to 8 hours from Shinkansen and express train with a change to Shin-Hakodate-Hokuto, to reach the nearest station to Niseko, Kutchan Station.